 In summary, changing markets and continuing financial stress will force hospitals and health care systems to evaluate the optimal, market-based, service line provision of individual services and programs.
 Cardiac surgery, in particular, should be strongly considered a potential candidate for divestiture or consolidation under specific/unique circumstances, but will require serious study and understanding of the pros and cons of such a decision.
 These decisions can have wide-ranging community repercussions beyond the more obvious inside-the-walls hospital consequences.
 Thorough analyses and well-planned implementation of subsequent decisions will be critical.

-If you are interested in learning more about any of these important issues or in cardiac services strategic development, service expansion and/or other programmatic needs for cardiovascular or other services, please contact CFA at (949) 443-4005 or by e-mail at email@example.com.
+If you are interested in learning more about rationalizing and consolidating cardiac service lines or other areas of cardiac services strategic development, service expansion and/or other programmatic needs for cardiovascular or other services, please contact CFA at (949) 443-4005 or by e-mail at email@example.com.